Connect with us!

 This is a STEM-designated program, which means you will be trained in areas of science that are in high demand with U.S. employers.
 This program allows international students with F1 visas to extend their OPT in the U.S. by 24 months after graduating (36 months in total).

-Sacred Heart’s MPH program leads to a wide variety of master’s in public health careers across local, national and global settings.
+Sacred Heart’s MPH program prepares you for a variety of public health careers across local, national and global settings.
 Graduates go on to work in hospitals, nonprofits, consulting firms and government agencies.
 With a 100% placement rate for recent graduates, your path is clear.

-SHU's MPH program strengthened my awareness, knowledge, and my abilities as a healthcare leader.
+SHU's MPH program strengthened my awareness, knowledge and my abilities as a health care leader.
 I had the opportunity to apply the classroom lessons from each semester to real work experiences that impact the lives of over eleven thousand patients.
-This MPH program increased my confidence to speak policy with my CEO and to create proper literacy materials for my patients; they prepared me to encounter anything.

 Sacred Heart University’s MPH program is fully accredited by the Council on Education for Public Health (CEPH).
-This means the curriculum, faculty and outcomes meet the highest national standards, making it one of the most respected master’s in public health colleges.
+This means the curriculum, faculty and outcomes meet the highest national standards, making it one of the most respected master’s in the public health industry.

 Still wondering what you can do with a master’s in public health?
 With this degree, you’ll be equipped to lead health initiatives, shape public policy, analyze health data and advocate for communities both locally and globally.